Skip to Main Content

 1. Use the database "All the World's Primates" to get an overview of the species you select, and additional scholarly references you can look up individually for more details.

 2. Before you finalize your primate, check for a livestream option to view them and/or make sure they have that species at the Hogle Zoo or other Zoo if you are planning to visit and observe in person.
 A simple internet search for "species name webcam" or "species name livestream" should guide you to live views of the species you choose.
 For example, I searched for "livestream zoo primates" and saw that there's a video stream from the Detroit zoo for their Snow Monkeys.
 I searched All the World's Primates for "snow monkeys" and nothing came up, but I saw in the Detroit Zoo link that they are also called Japanese macaque, so I searched that in All the World's Primates and found the species information.
-I verified that the zoo link worked, and now I could move forward with researching the species and conducting my observation.
+I verified that the zoo link worked, and now I could move forward with researching the species and conducting my observations.

 3. Look for additional information from scholarly articles as needed.
 If something didn't match your hypothesis related to social interaction, as an example, you may want to find additional research on social interaction for your selected species.
 You may even find research about social interaction variations when the observed primates are in captivity or not.